klasharr/ROS-experiment/README.md

 [INFO] [1556918464.778167]: heading 330
 ```

 logic could be triggered to drive a motor, move a servo or trigger a solenoid.
-With a more complicated robot, this would be ideal to keep the application simple and all parts decoupled.
+With a more complicated robot, ROS is ideal to keep the application simple and all parts decoupled.

 ## Resources